Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-AKA-turtle/README.md

 #### Goal

 **My goal is to create a working game.
 There should be 3 processes.
-1) have ball bounce on hitting button A (completed)
-2) procedurally create a gound of varying brightnesses that moves left as you press button B
+1) have ball bounce on hitting button A (completed)** **2) procedurally create a gound of varying brightnesses that moves left as you press button B
 3) the ground will randomly create 'open' spaces (zero brightness) that if the ball bounces into these spots it will be game over**

 #### Design process